Martial law in Poland: 12–13 December 1981; Operations Fir and Azalea

 At precisely 00:00 (12:00 a.m.), the Motorized Reserves of the Citizens' Militia (ZOMO) began "Akcja Jodła" (English: Operation Fir) and arrested the first members of Solidarity who were at close reach.
 They were then placed in previously prepared detention facilities.
 In total, between 70,000 and 80,000 soldiers of the People's Army and 30,000 functionaries of the Ministry of Internal Affairs (including SB, ZOMO and the militia) were deployed for action.
 Around 1,750 tanks, 1,900 armoured combat vehicles, 500 militarized transport units, 9,000 cars and several helicopter squadrons were in service.
 Twenty-five per cent of all units concentrated in the capital, Warsaw, or in surrounding localities.

 Preceding Jodła was "Akcja Azalia" (English: Operation Azalea), which began at around 22:30 (10:30 p.m.) on 12 December.
 Per Azalea, the SB secret services, paramilitary troops, the Militia, ZOMO and Border Protection Troops stormed 451 telecommunications exchange facilities and cut telephone lines to allegedly prevent the spread of misinformation.
 However, the operation's true purpose was preventing Solidarity from contacting its branches in other cities to mobilize protesters.
 Radio and television stations were also besieged.
 Any volunteers wishing to assist in the arrests were drafted into ORMO.

-Polish Radio offered information about martial law being imposed in a 06:00 (6:00 a.m.) broadcast, and transmitted the speech made by General Jaruzelski.
-Telewizja Polska network and its chief news program Dziennik (English: Journal) aired the speech in a slightly modified version.
+At 6:00 a.m., Polskie Radio began broadcasting information about the martial law being imposed, followed by the speech made by General Jaruzelski.
+The Telewizja Polska network and its chief news program Dziennik (English: Journal) aired the speech in a slightly modified version.
 The declaration was watched by millions of Polish citizens despite the early hour.